 The Self-Cleaning cycle saves you from the toil and mess that often come with hand-cleaning the oven interior.
-Like the other functions of your range, the Self-Cleaning cycle is operated with the easy-to-use electronic controls.
+Like with the other functions of your range, you operate the Self-Cleaning cycle with the easy-to-use electronic control.
 Please review the instructions in this section to keep your oven spotless.